lhmckeen/lantern-report/text/arl-final-report.md

 -   **Non-proprietary:** Lantern teaches the value of non-proprietary plain text documents for accessibility and preservation.

--   **Portability:** Lantern can be used the web, in the form of a GitHub repository, or as part of a standalone production environment, where users can install and run the required programs on their own.
+-   **Portable:** Lantern can be used on the web, in the form of a GitHub repository, or as part of a standalone production environment, where users can install and run the required programs on their own.

--   **Free:** Lantern is distributed for free and under an open license.
+-   **Free:** Lantern is distributed for free under an open license.
 The first edition of Lantern is available on GitHub and assumes that the user has created a free GitHub account, but Lantern itself can be [downloaded as a .zip file](https://github.com/nulib-oer/lantern/archive/refs/heads/main.zip) and used without a GitHub account by anyone.

 -   **Transferable skills:** We make no promises that Lantern will be available and usable forever.
 We do, however, believe that the skills and knowledge introduced in Lantern's workflow are applicable to a variety of web and digital projects.